telemark/minelev-logs-stats/README.md

 ### ```GET /stats/students```

-Get the total number of students (from tjommi)
+Get the total number of students (from pifu)

 ## Development